mrakgr/The-Spiral-Language/readme.md

 * Structural introspection through pattern matching not just for unions, but for all core types.
 * Seamless interoperability between different language backends.
-* First class functions, pairs and records.
+* First class functions, pairs, records and unions.
 * Composable layouts of data structures.
 * Symbols as singleton types.
+* Top-down type inference via unification
+* Extensibility via prototypes.

 Spiral is such a language.